chandraucb/11-expressjs-note-taker/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](http://choosealicense.com/licenses/mit/)

 ## Description
 An application to write and save notes.
-This application uses express This application uses Express.js as back end and saves and retrieves notes data from a JSON file.
+This application uses Express.js as back end and saves and retrieves notes data from a JSON file.

 ## Table of Contents
  - [Installation](#installation)